 - 5 cloves fresh garlic crushed or minced

-- 1 1/2 tsp. sea salt
+- 1 ½ teaspoons sea salt

 Poppy Seed Garam Masala

-- 3 T. poppy seeds
+- 3 Tablespoons poppy seeds

-- 1 T. filtered water
+- 1 Tablespoon filtered water

-- 2 cups cultured cream/probiotic sour cream
+- 2 cups sour cream (probiotic for GAPS)

-- 2 whole cucumbers, peeled and chopped
+- 2 whole cucumbers peeled and chopped

-- 1 bunch fresh cilantro, washed well and chopped
+- 1 bunch fresh cilantro washed well and chopped

-- 1 whole lime, cut into 6 wedges
+- 1 whole lime cut into 6 wedges

-- *Slow-Cooker/Crockpot*— Remove onion to crock pot with slotted spoon, and add meat cubes or meatballs, remaining sea salt and optional cayenne to skillet, browning on all sides, 8 minutes.
+- Slow-Cooker/Crockpot with Stew Meat — Remove onion to Crock Pot with slotted spoon, and add meat cubes or meatballs, remaining sea salt and optional cayenne to skillet, browning on all sides, 8 minutes.
 Cook meat in two batches if it is too crowded.
-Add ginger and garlic, moving meat around with spices for 2-3 minutes. *Instant Pot*— Add lamb cubes (or meatballs), ginger, garlic, remaining sea salt and optional cayenne.
+Add ginger and garlic, moving meat around with spices for 2-3 minutes.Instant Pot — Add lamb cubes (or meatballs), ginger, garlic, remaining sea salt and optional cayenne.

-- *Slow-Cooker/Crockpot*— Transfer meat and spices to crock pot of hot broth.
-Use spatula to scrape in any bits from pan.
-Add Poppy Seed Garam Masala (see recipe below), stirring meat, broth and spices briefly to mix. *Instant Pot*— Add Poppy Seed Garam Masala (see recipe below), stirring meat, broth and spices briefly to mix.
+- Slow-Cooker/Crockpot — Transfer browned meat (or place meatballs) and spices into crock pot of hot broth.
+Use spatula and a little of the broth to scrape in any bits from pan.
+Add Poppy Seed Garam Masala (see recipe below), stirring meat, broth and spices briefly to mix.Instant Pot — Add Poppy Seed Garam Masala (see recipe below), stirring meat, broth and spices briefly to mix.
 (If using meatballs, do not stir.)

-- *Slow-Cooker/Crockpot*— Turn crock pot heat to low and cook for 5 hours, or up to all day, until meat is very tender. *Instant Pot*— Check that rubber ring is fitted inside Instant Pot lid.
+- Slow-Cooker/Crockpot — Turn Crock Pot heat to low and cook 6-8 hours, or up to all day, until meat is very tender.
+Okay to cook for just 5 hours, if using meatballs.Instant Pot — Check that rubber ring is fitted inside Instant Pot lid.
 Place the lid on the Instant Pot, making sure the steam release valve is sealed.
 Press the “Stew” setting, and ensure the time reads 35 minutes.
 (If making meatballs, choose the "Manual" setting and set the time to 7 minutes.)
 When the Instant Pot is done and beeps, press “Cancel” (or simply allow Instant Pot to slow-release pressure and keep the stew warm, if you're away).
 Allow Instant Pot to release pressure naturally for 30 minutes.
 Place a dish towel over steam valve (or use oven mitt), and open it to release any remaining pressure.
 Remove lid.